rancher/elemental-docs/docs/customizing.md

         mkfs.xfs -L eVol2 /dev/elementalLVM/elementalVol2
 ```

-It essentially creates and formats the LVM devices as desired.
+The LVM devices are created and formatted as desired.
 This is a good
-example of an installation hook, as this setup is only needed once at installation
+example of an installation hook, as this setup is only needed once, at installation
 time.
-Doing such a thing on first boot is also a possibility, but it would definitely
+As an alternative, the same action could be done on first boot, however it would
-require a more sophisticated logic to ensure its only applied once at first boot.
+require a more sophisticated logic to ensure it's only applied once at first boot.

 Finally, the boot time cloud-init files have only to take care of setting the mount
 points and actually mounting at boot.
 In Elemental OS fstab is ephemeral, so there is